rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 Under pressure to fix bugs, I made changes without first covering the system in tests[^QIO],  and I suffered for it.
 So I paused all code changes and set about testing the most common usage scenarios.

-I scripted a bot to replicate these scenarios by clicking through a browser via `Selenium`, and I automated running this bot automatically before any code change could be accepted via `GitHub Actions`[^PUD] which thanks to the `Docker`[^KAA] work was relatively straightforward.
+I scripted a bot to replicate these scenarios by clicking through a browser via `Selenium`, and I automated running this bot automatically before any code change could be accepted via `GitHub Actions`[^PUD] which by luck was made possible by the work on the local developer environment.

 [^PUD]: `GitHub Actions` lets you define a configuration file which specifies actions (`bash` commands) to run in scenarios like "on receiving proposals for code changes"